ps-interactive/auto-typer/README.md

 * keystrokeInterval: The time between each keystroke in seconds

 ## Usage
-<p>Create a file called cmd.txt which contains the command you want to be typed
+<p>Create a file called command.txt which contains the command you want to be typed
 <p>./auto-typer.py

 ## To-Do